jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 **CODING TIME!!!** You are able to code up your very first AngularJS application!
 How exciting is that?!

 ## Time to Complete
-It should take about an 1 hour or less.
+It should take about 1 hour or less.
 (This is just an estimate.
 People's backgrounds differ, so for some people it will take longer to complete.)

 **Ask questions in [Week 1 Discussion Forum](https://www.coursera.org/learn/single-page-web-apps-with-angularjs/discussions/weeks/1) if you get stuck!
 We are all learning, and going through getting stuck and then unstuck (even with someone’s help) can be a very valuable learning experience!**